iamsomraj/Learning-Typescript/README.md

 4. If we are going to write variable declaration and initialization in the same line, then we don't require types.
 Here, typescript will determine the type automatically.
 But if we just declare the variable, then TS will assign the type : any to it.

+5. Three cases to use Type Annotations:

+- When function returns any type
+- When declaration and initialization of variable happens on different lines
+- When type of variable cannot be inferred

 ## Content

 1. Fetchjson - Used TS for fetching data from a fake API ( you know which one ) :P